CasaDovi/DovageisteVsKIPP-I/README.md

 # DovageisteVsKIPP-I
-Documentary archive for all communications related, all digital media, all transferable records such as minutes in related meetings, audiovisual recordings of witnesses, etc., in relation to Dovageiste v KIPP, Inc. et al., in civil case USC 4:24-cv-05097.
+Documentary archive for all communications related to, all digital media in relation to, with all transferable records such as minutes from meetings, emails, audiovisual recordings of witnesses, etc. -- all gathered evidence in relation to Dovageiste v KIPP, Inc. et al., in civil case USC 4:24-cv-05097.